 You probably already know what Google Voice is but your memory decided to drop it recently which is acceptable given that the company didn’t update it for FIVE years.
 The users moved to Hangouts and when they were about to get comfortable there, guess what?!
 Google updated Voice with a complete material design makeover, new apps, everything.

-In case you don’t know what Google Voice is, it’s a telephony service which users in the US can utilize for call forwarding, voicemail, as well as a transcription of the same, voice and text messaging apps list.
+In case you don’t know what Google Voice is, it’s a telephony service which users in the US can utilise for call forwarding, voicemail, as well as a transcription of the same, voice and text messaging apps list.
 Google Voice had about 3.5 million accounts in 2013, however, Google sort of abandoned it and most of these users moved to Hangouts or something else.
 Fortunately, Hangouts don’t need to necessarily switch back as Google mentions that “there’s no need to change to the new apps, but you might want to try them out as we continue to bring new improvements.” which basically means, we are now interested in Google voice, so screw you.
 Okay, that was a little over the line but it’s mostly true.

 Read more: Google Wallet App for money transfer